Ratified June 2016

 Section 1.
 Enumeration of Offices

-The Chief Office Bearers of this Association shall be the President (who serves also as the Chair of the Executive), the Vice President/s (up to a maximum of three ), the Treasurer, the Secretary, and the Postgraduate Representative/s, all of whom shall be at all times members of the Executive.
+The Chief Office Bearers of this Association shall be the President (who serves also as the Chair of the Executive), the Vice President/s (up to a maximum of two ), the Treasurer, the Secretary, and the Postgraduate Representative/s (up to a maximum of two ), all of whom shall be at all times members of the Executive.

 Section 2.
 Special Appointments